LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/this_1.rst.txt

 This private method is implemented as a unification between its argument and the corresponding implicit execution-context argument in the predicate clause making the call.
-This unification occurs at the clause head when the argument is not bound at compile time (the most common case).
+This unification occurs at the clause head when the argument is not bound at compile-time (the most common case).

 This method is useful for avoiding hard-coding references to an object identifier or for retrieving all object parameters with a single call